sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-log-notification.md

 ### Setting: *log\_server\_port*, Default: *4245*

-Specifies the UDP port to which the Log Notification Service will listen.
+Specifies the UDP port on which the Log Notification Service will listen.

 ### Setting: *log\_server\_max\_messages\_per\_second*, Default: *1000*